 - Local official property tax information relevant to the revenue base of the district.

-- Information about the payers or remitters, as appropriate, for the school district’s largest own-source revenue for the current fiscal year as well as the nine fiscal years prior.
+- Information about the payers or remitters, as appropriate, for the school district’s largest own-source revenue for the current fiscal year and the nine fiscal years prior.

-- Information about the principal employers in the school district’s jurisdiction, i.e. the 10 largest employers presented, unless fewer are required to reach 50 percent of total employment, for the current fiscal year as well as the nine fiscal years prior.
+- Information about the principal employers in the school district’s jurisdiction, i.e., the 10 largest employers presented, unless fewer are required to reach 50 percent of total employment, for the current fiscal year and the nine fiscal years prior.

 - Operating information for the school district, including number of the school district’s employees by function.

-- Other statistical schedules for GASB #44 including outstanding debt of governmental activities and business-type activities, as well as include the total outstanding debt for the district.
+- Other statistical schedules for GASB #44, including outstanding debt of governmental activities and business-type activities, as well as the total outstanding debt for the district.

 Additional Data Items Needed for the Introductory Section